JerW18/CCAPDEV--Temp-/README.md

 ## What to do in the Website
 - To Login
-  - Go to db.js and find "users" array
   - Use the "email" followed by the "password" to log in as a student or admin
   - The current hard-coded values for user logins are email                       password